michiard/CLOUDS-LAB/labs/pig-lab/tstat-analysis/README.md

 **Questions:**

 1. How is this exercise different from Ex.
 1?
-2. How would you write it in java?
+2. How would you write it in Java?
 3. Elaborate on the differences between Ex.1 and Ex.1/b

 ### Exercise 1/C